pliancy/intune-node/README.md

   })
 ```

-Optioinally Pass Refresh Token to use refresh_token auth
+Optionally Pass a Refresh token to use refresh_token auth

 ```javascript
  const intune = new Intune({